 If your loved one died in an accident, you might not realize that you can get compensation to pay for all your past and future losses as well.
 You can get money to cover funeral and burial costs.
 You can even get compensation for the expected inheritance that you will no longer get because of the death of your family member.

-How a Lawyer Helps Maximize Value
+How a Personal Injury Lawyer Helps Maximize Settlement Value

-According to a study, working with a personal injury attorney can improve your chances of getting compensation and help you get more than you would without a lawyer on your side.
+According to a study, hiring legal representation can improve your chances of getting compensation and help you get more than you would without a lawyer on your side.

 When personal injury victims work with an attorney, they get a payout approximately 91% of the time.
 Without a lawyer, victims only get money 51% of the time.
-Insurance companies know that they can take advantage of people who do not have lawyers.
+Insurance companies know that they can take advantage of people who do not have personal injury lawyers.
 They will do everything possible to delay and deny your claim.

 Some Common Complications